OgafBBB25/BBB01/Lernperiode-5.md

 - [X] FIx Multiplayer
 - [X] Create Death system

-Today I didn't do to much work because I was mainly focusing on fixing all the bugs that I collected in my Project, but now the whole thing look much more organized and I'm confident that I'll be able to finish the work I planned for this period.
+Today I didn't do to much work because I was mainly focusing on fixing all the bugs that I collected in my Project, but now the whole thing looks much more organized and I'm confident that I'll be able to finish the work I planned for this period.

 ### Planung 25.09.2026